akaRemeris/XLConvosumm-bot/README.md

 ```
 python summary_bot.py -config <NAME_OF_CONFIG>
 ```
-## Concerning default model
+## Concerning model
 ### Introduction

-Conversation, discussion - A sequence of sentences whose semantics implies the presence of a **subject** of discussion, main **theses** on the matter and **premises** to the theses.
-These are three main entities summarizer has to consider, for it to make conversation summary short, but informative.
+Conversation, discussion - A sequence of sentences whose semantics implies the presence of a **subject** of discussion, main **theses** on the subject and **premises** to the theses.
+These are three main entities summarizer has to consider, for it to keep conversation summary informative.
 I have not met any dataset, except [Convosumm](https://github.com/Yale-LILY/ConvoSumm), that would provide a similar decomposition of chat polemics in summarization.
 In addition, other popular datasets, despite their size, mostly contains short and oversimplified messages.
 While size of the input sequence in Convosumm even require to extend model's positional encodings for it to grasp all data points.
 And the last problem - most of my chat polemics are in russian language.

 So there are three motivational problems:
 1. Longer than usual input context required.
-2. More complex summary structure.
+2. More strict summary structure.
 3. Cross language inference.

-### Expirementing
+### Experimenting

 Based on the article by the creators of Convosumm, SOTA result was achieved by fine-tuning BART language model (LM) pre-trained on CNN-DM, which outperformed T5 (probably due to the specifics of BART’s pre-training task).

 I assumed that initializing LM with weights of fine-tuned models on similar task datasets (XSum, samsum) could improve convergence.
 The hypothesis did not hold up in practice, and it was not possible to escape from the local minima of the original tasks:

-**Expirements**
+**Experiments with common-task trained models**
 | Model | Wandb Logs |
 | --- | --- |
 | [facebook/bart-large-cnn](https://huggingface.co/facebook/bart-large-cnn) | [Click](https://wandb.ai/remeris/Convosumm-Models-comparison/runs/dfdt7k6a)|